kyma-project/busola/docs/extensibility/display-widgets.md

 ### Panel

-Panel widget renders an object as a separate panel with it's own title (base on it's `path` or `name`).
+Panel widgets render an object as a separate panel with it's own title (based on it's `path` or `name`).

 #### Example